johnwargo/johnwargo-static-11ty/src/posts/2023/eleventy-site-statistics.md

 I'm in the process of tightening up the table, but here's what the page looks like today:

-{% image "src/images/2023/site-stats.png", "Site Statistics Page", "image-full" %}
+{% image "src/images/2023/site-stats.png", "Site Statistics Page", "image fit" %}